01. What Is Pleural Thickening?

 05. Diagnosis of Pleural Thickening

-Diagnosing Pleural Thickening
+How Is Pleural Thickening Diagnosed?

 Methods used to detect and diagnose pleural thickening include:

-- Chest X-Ray: Healthy pleurae are not visible on an x-ray, but thickening at the very edges of the lung/pleura may be visible.
+- Chest X-ray: Healthy pleurae are not visible on an X-ray, but thickening at the very edges of the lung/pleura may be visible.

 - Magnetic resonance imaging (MRI): MRIs can be used to detect thickening and other pleural malignancies.

-- Positron emission tomography (PET Scan): Though rarely used, pleural thickening may also appear on a PET scan.
+- Positron emission tomography (PET scan): Though rarely used, pleural thickening may also appear on a PET scan.

 Differentiating Pleural Thickening From Other Pleural Diseases